Why start a blog in the age of vloggers and social media influencers?

 This matters because, in this digital world where everything is fast-moving and ever-changing, we can find security in established, tried-and-tested platforms.

-Email, for example, has been around from the beginning of the internet, and while there are new ways to connect and communicate, you and I both know that email will always be a part of our lives no matter what.
+Email, for example, has been around since the beginning of the internet; in fact, it IS the beginning of the internet.
+And while there are new ways to connect and communicate today, you and I both know that email will always be a part of our lives no matter what.

 Blogging, in the same way, is one of the foundations of the internet.
 Blogs are essential in the digital ecosystem because it’s one of the main sources of the very thing that keeps the internet alive—content.

 Blogging has stood the test of time.
 It didn’t just remain “old-school”.
-It evolves over time and continues to grow in value and number through the years.
-It’s therefore safe to assume that yes, as old-school as blogs can be, they’re going to be around while the internet is around.
+It has evolved over time and continues to grow in value and number through the years.
+It is, therefore, safe to assume that yes, as old-school as blogs can be, they’re going to be around while the internet is around.

 2. People still read blogs.